Engine, electrical system and powertrain issues among the top complaints received by the NHTSA from vehicle owners

 There is information provided for the techs in Service Bulletin #45-18-03TT on how to diagnose the trouble.
 They don’t issue a direct fix or cause for the unwarranted autonomous braking event that many people are experiencing.
 It’s clear to see that this SUV is a rolling disaster, when it actually moves.
 Otherwise, it’s just waiting to be stolen; although there can’t be that many thieves that want to drive this vehicle.

 Think you have a lemon?
-Sit back and let the experts work aid your lemon at no cost to you.
+Sit back and let the experts work out your lemon case at no cost to you.
 The law makes VW pay legal fees.
 You may be able to get your lemon out of your life.
 Every year, auto manufacturers buy back, replace or pay cash settlements to thousands of ‘lemon’ owners like you.